theintdev/theintdev.github.io/README.md

 Website issue should be submitted via the [Issue Tracker](https://github.com/theintdev/theintdev.github.io/issues) and be labeled with the `website bug` label.

 Pull requests for content issues are also welcomed.

+## Copyright

+Copyright © 2017 The Introverted Developer